 There is a new world of work emerging in big data, software and risk scoring.
-As an example, at LexisNexis Risk Solutions we will have created over 70 entirely new roles by 2018, mostly for data managers and data scientists related to our data analytics centre in Dublin.
-LexisNexis Risk Solutions company Wunelli is creating additional roles in telematics globally.
+As an example, at LexisNexis Risk Solutions we will have created over 70 entirely new roles in the next two years, mostly for data managers and data scientists related to our UK & Ireland data analytics centre in Dublin.
+LexisNexis Risk Solutions is creating additional roles in telematics and connected car services globally.
 Those figures will multiply dramatically as the value of the data from vehicles becomes more and more central to our future mobility.

 Follow the link to the LexisNexis Risk Solutions website to find out more about how we support insurance providers.